 There are two types of Stafford Loans: subsidized and unsubsidized.
 You must have financial need to receive a subsidized Stafford Loan.
 Financial need is not a requirement to obtain an unsubsidized Stafford Loan.
 The U.S. Department of Education will pay (subsidize) the interest that accrues on subsidized Stafford Loans during certain periods.

-As of July 1, 2012, Federal Direct Stafford Loans for graduate students will be unsubsidized only; subsidized loans will no longer be available to graduate students.
+As of July 1, 2012, Federal Direct Stafford Loans for graduate students will be unsubsidized only; subsidized loans are not available to graduate students.

 Federal Direct Parent Plus Program